 Ideally, mares should be in diestrus or anestrus because ovarian vasculature is believed to be minimized at these times.
-Mares are restrained in standing stocks and sedated.
-Sedation is most commonly accomplished with an $\alpha_2$ -agonist and butorphanol to provide analgesia as well as profound sedation.
+11 Mares are restrained in standing stocks and sedated.
+Sedation is most commonly accomplished with an α_2 -agonist and butorphanol to provide analgesia as well as profound sedation.
 Acepromazine can be administered for tranquilization as well.
 Administration of caudal epidural anesthesia is unnecessary but is recommended by some surgeons to help prevent the mare from straining during the procedure.
 The tail is wrapped and secured away from the perineal region, and all manure should be evacuated from the rectum to prevent contamination of the external genitalia.
 Routine aseptic preparation of the external genitalia and perineal region is performed, and the vagina is lavaged with sterile saline or dilute povidone-iodine solution.
-In some mares, catheterization of a large urinary bladder may facilitate the procedure and may help reduce the risk of inadvertent injury during the procedure.14-16
+In some mares, catheterization of a large urinary bladder may facilitate the procedure and may help reduce the risk of inadvertent injury during the procedure.
+The saline of the saline of the recedure and may help reduce the risk of inadvertent injury during the procedure.

 The location of the initial incision in the cranial fornix of the vagina is very important.
 The incision must be placed in either a craniodorsal (at the 2- or 10o'clock) or a cranioventral (at the 4- or 8-o'clock) position.
 Potential complications of a misplaced incision include entering the rectum if the incision is placed too dorsal, injuring the urethra or bladder if placed too ventral, and incising the caudal uterine branch of the urogenital artery if too medial or lateral (at the 3- or 9o'clock position).
-The incision should be started 3 to 5 cm caudal to the os cervix to avoid disruption of the cervical musculature.
-Using a scalpel blade, scissors, or mosquito hemostat, a small 1- to 3-cm vaginal incision is sharply/bluntly created.
+11,17,18 The incision should be started 3 to 5 cm caudal to the os cervix to avoid disruption of the cervical musculature.
+12,14,16 Using a scalpel blade, scissors, or mosquito hemostat, a small 1- to 3-cm vaginal incision is sharply/bluntly created.
 This initial incision should penetrate the full thickness of the vagina and peritoneum to prevent the peritoneum from lifting away from the underlying tissues during blunt dissection.
 The incision is then bluntly enlarged digitally, and the peritoneum is perforated to allow the surgeon's hand to enter the abdomen.
 The ovary and associated mesovarium are isolated by direct manual palpation.
 Anesthesia of the mesovarium can be attempted using gauze sponges soaked with local anesthetic, which are held around the mesovarium for 30 seconds to 2 minutes.
 To prevent loss of the sponges within the abdomen, a long suture or strand of umbilical tape should be secured to the sponges.
 13,16,19

 To transect the ovary from the mesovarium, a chain ecraseur is used to slowly crush and cut the mesovarium.
-The chain ecraseur should be carefully placed around the mesovarium, ensuring that bowel, intestinal mesentery, or a portion of the uterine horn is not encircled by the chain.
-Once the chain is properly positioned, it is tightened slowly (over 1 to 4 minutes) using the ratchet system of the ecraseur.
+The chain ecraseur should be carefully placed around the mesovarium, ensuring that bowel, intestinal mesentery, or a portion of the uterine horn is not encircled by the chain. ^{12,17,18} Once the chain is properly positioned, it is tightened slowly (over 1 to 4 minutes) using the ratchet system of the ecraseur.
 Hemostasis of the mesovarium depends on crushing the vascular structures and the resulting vasospasm.
 While the ecraseur is being tightened around the ovary, the ovary should be held within the surgeon's hand to prevent losing it within the abdomen.
 The contralateral ovary may be removed via the same vaginal incision if a bilateral procedure is to be performed.
 The vaginal incision is left open to heal by second intention.
-Optionally, an episioplasty (Caslick's procedure) may be performed to complete the surgery in an effort to decrease the risk of ascending infection.
+Optionally, an episioplasty (Caslick's procedure) may be performed to complete the surgery in an effort to decrease the risk of ascending infection.11